chrisns/talks/LoftLabsMultitenancyIsolation.md

 ![bg contain](./images/LoftLabsMultitenancyIsolation/3-65.svg)

 <!--
-I'm going to spend a bit of time talking about security in the context of multitenancy security with a case study.
+I'm going to spend a bit of time talking about security in the context of multitenancy with a case study.

 With the caveat that I've based this entirely on publicly available information, so I'm likely off the mark on many of the points in how they relate to GitPod, they're a big company with much smarter people than I so they likely came up with more innovative solutions than anything I could consider in a few days to write this talk, but it still gives us something relatable to talk to.